Auzz24/ReadmeGen/readme.md

 ## Installation

-First I dowloaded the sterted code from GitHub repository potential-enegma.
-Second I installed inquirer.
-Third I created an array to promt user input.
-Forth I created a function to generate the readme.md file.
+First, I downloaded the starter code from GitHub repository potential-enigma.
+Second, I installed inquirer.
+Third, I created an array to prompt user input.
+Forth, I created a function to generate the readme.md file.

 ## Laguages used